elhoyos/toggles_package/identification/README.md

 ## Usage

 The compilation of all the trace sets is located in `trace-sets.csv`.
-These trace sets were mirrored into Libraries.io and githubdisco scripts to identify toggled repositories.
+These trace sets were mirrored into the tools used in the Libraries.io and githubdisco sections to identify toggled repositories.

 ### Libraries.io